Last Updated July 11, 2020

 It will be a regular passport that can be used for traveling, working, and living abroad.
 In other words, full citizenship is granted.

 Every good investment starts with knowledge about the origin of the investment.
-With that in mind, before we jump right into the St. Kitts and Nevis CBI program, let’s look at the country itself.
+With that in mind, before we jump right into the St. Kitts and Nevis Citizenship by investment, let’s look at the country itself.

 Also known as the Federation of Saint Christopher and Nevis, the two-island country is located in the West Indies in the Lesser Antilles in the Caribbean Sea.